-The leaders will look to build on their midweek triumph over Northampton Town against Dagenham & Redbridge, while their closest rivals aim for their first victory in five games
+League Two leaders Rochdale will look to build on their dramatic midweek win over Northampton Town when they travel to Dagenham & Redbridge.

 Last-gasp efforts from Michael Rose and George Donnelly saw Keith Hill's men secure a 3-2 win to reach the summit on Tuesday night.